natebarksdale/natebarksdale.github.io/src/content/blog/adding-new-post.md

 description: Some rules & recommendations for creating or adding new posts using AstroPaper theme.
 ---
+Adding text here!
 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.

 ## Table of contents